web-synergy/museum-main/README.md

-This project starts as part of project with Baza Trainee.
-Initial repository: https://github.com/baza-trainee/kavaleridze
+This project starts as part of project with Baza Trainee. \n Initial repository: https://github.com/baza-trainee/kavaleridze